 Lecture: Using data in an applied setting

 This session demonstrates how the theoretical concepts showcased in previous sessions are applied in real-world scenarios within professional football.
+The lecture will be delivered by Mladen Sormaz, Director of Football Analytics at 777 Partners.

 Lecture: Collecting, databasing and analysing subjective data and the relationship with more objective data